Updated August 5, 2022.

 The Bicentennial Mall has an Awesome Map of Tennessee

 Not only that, there is a fabulous farmers’ market and a cool timeline of Tennessee’s history there as well.
 It’s such a nice setting for a peaceful, Southern afternoon.
 Walk all the way “across the state” to familiarize yourself with the local county and town names.
 Maybe you’ll be inspired to see more of my beautiful home state!

 Need more?
 Nashville for History Lovers

-There are different degrees of heat for Nashville’s now nationally famed hot chicken, but the real stuff is too hot for me to handle.
-Insider tip: the white bread and potato salad that come with it will help with the heat!
+There are different degrees of heat for Nashville’s now internationally-famed hot chicken, but the real stuff is too hot for me to handle!
+Insider tip: The white bread and potato salad that come with it will help with the heat!
 Hattie B’s is the famous spot to go, but locals know to order ahead for pick-up instead of waiting in line!

 You will definitely be glad you found the Shelby Street Bridge for your Nashville photo shoot.
-You’ll get the bridge, the iconic skyline (complete with the Batman Building), and stunning views from all sides.
-It’s just a couple of blocks off Broadway, so you’ll definitely be nearby at some point!
+You’ll get the bridge, the iconic skyline (complete with Batman Building), and stunning views from all sides.
+It’s just a couple of blocks off Broadway, so you’ll definitely be nearby during your trip!

 Is Nashville on your travel list?
 It’s an amazing city with so much to offer.
 Check out my United States Page for all the best info!